soroush/libcalendars/README.md

 countries, it is also sometimes denoted as H from its Arabic form.
 In English, years prior to the Hijra are reckoned as BH ("Before the Hijra").

+# Egyptian

+The Egyptian calendar is one of the earliest known timekeeping systems, developed in ancient Egypt to align with the Nile's annual flood cycles.
+It played a vital role in organizing agricultural activities and religious festivals.
+This calendar is notable for its remarkable simplicity and its influence on later timekeeping systems, including the Julian and Gregorian calendars.

+The Egyptian calendar was based on a solar year divided into three seasons of four months each, reflecting the natural cycles of the Nile:

+* Akhet (Inundation): The flood season, when the Nile overflowed, replenishing the soil.
+* Peret (Emergence): The growing season, when crops were planted and cultivated.
+* Shemu (Harvest): The dry season, when crops were harvested.

+Each of the twelve months contained 30 days, making up a total of 360 days in the year.
+To reconcile this structure with the solar year of approximately 365.25 days, the Egyptians added five additional days, known as the "epagomenal days," at the end of the year.
+These days were considered outside the normal calendar and were dedicated to the birthdays of key deities, including Osiris, Isis, and Horus.

+The calendar was not leap-adjusted, meaning it gradually drifted out of sync with the solar year over centuries.
+However, its consistency made it highly practical for everyday use and administrative tasks.
+This robust simplicity, combined with its cultural significance, helped the Egyptian calendar endure for millennia and leave a lasting legacy on the history of timekeeping.